dgirard/POCZone/Dataflow/dataflow/README.md

 Run HelloWorldWithCloudDeployement : it will run on the cloud mvn  clean install exec:java -Dexec.mainClass=HelloWorldWithCloudDeployement -Dexec.args=" --project=<YourIdProject>  --runner=BlockingDataflowPipelineRunner --stagingLocation=gs://<yourbucket>/test/staging"

-The introduction to Reactive Programming you've been missing https://gist.github.com/staltz/868e7e9bc2a7b8c1f754
+Inspired by : "The introduction to Reactive Programming you've been missing" https://gist.github.com/staltz/868e7e9bc2a7b8c1f754

 In this example we will use Dataflow to filter "ticks" on a 250ms fixed windows.